xuezzou/Rebuild-My-Professor/Radar-Chart/README.md

 - **[Collab notebook for using [CLS] token from bert](./Radar-Chart/bert-cls-token.ipynb)**
 - **[Collab notebook for bert + lstm](./Radar-Chart/bert-cls-token.ipynb)**

 After deciding the topics, we manually label those clusters to prepare data for training.
 We apply two different model architecture.
-The first model uses **Bert's pre-trained `[CLS]` token** with a linear layer, whereas our second model uses Bert's **pre-trained embedding on all words** and connect it to **LSTM** for training.
+The first model uses ** Bert's pre-trained `[CLS]` token** with a linear layer, whereas our second model uses Bert's **pre-trained embedding on all words** and connect it to **LSTM** for training.

-#### Sample Sentences
+#### Sample Traning Sentences

 1. "You should be fine as long as you go over the lectures!" - *Participation matters*
 2. "He also give big curves and extra credit at the end." - *Have extra credit*